tezos/tezos-mirror/docs/developer/proposal_testing.rst

   $ ./scripts/user_activated_upgrade.sh src/proto_007_* 3

-If we had opted for not snapshoting the Alpha protocol, we could pass the path ``src/proto_alpha`` as the parameter of the command above.
+If we had opted for not snapshotting the Alpha protocol, we could pass the path ``src/proto_alpha`` as the parameter of the command above.

 Now we consider the case when testing the migration on a context imported from